sanskrit-lexicon/csl-lnum/readme.md

 # Scripts

 1. `txt_to_lnum.py` - This script generates lnum wise entries from given dictcode. e.g. `python3 txt_to_lnum.py mw` will generate lnum wise entries in the csl-lnum/v02/mw repository.
+2. `redo_all.sh` - This script will regenerate all dictionaries based on latest data at csl-orig repository. `bash redo_all.sh`.

 # Danger